San7o/modern-cpp-template/docs/CONAN.md

 in your system.
 Conan is already contained in the nix flake provided by this repo.

-Once you have conan installed, run the following to detext your system's
+Once you have conan installed, run the following to detect your system's
 settings:

 ```bash